laconiajs/website/docs/introduction/support-me.md

 - Be involved in the community!
 Feel free to chat or ask questions at [gitter](https://gitter.im/laconiajs/laconia)
 - If you find something wrong, missing, or might be helpful, feel free raise an issue or pull request in GitHub.
-What's helpful for is helpful for other people!
+What's helpful for you is helpful for other people!
 - If you love the project,
   [give it a star](https://github.com/laconiajs/laconia)!